-At CarePlus, we have a holistic view of health care.
-We also believe that prevention really is the best medicine, and health solutions come about when we work closely with our providers and members.
-We cover all Medicare-covered preventive services and screenings at no cost to you.
+At CarePlus, we believe that prevention is the best medicine.
+That’s why all CarePlus plans include Medicare-covered preventive services and screenings at no additional cost to you.

 Most CarePlus Medicare Advantage plans also include:

 If you recently became eligible for Medicare, through age or disability, you generally have the option to apply for coverage in a Medicare Advantage plan close to the date when your Medicare Part A and Part B coverage starts.

 Your Medicare Advantage plan cannot start before both your Part A and Part B coverage begins.
 However, you generally have a period of seven months to apply for Medicare Advantage plan coverage.

 This means you can apply for a Medicare Advantage plan three months before, the month of, or three months after your Medicare Part A and Part B coverage starts.
 You must be enrolled in Medicare Part A and in Medicare Part B. This period is known as the Initial Coverage Election Period (ICEP).

 Already enrolled in Medicare?

 If you did not recently become eligible for Medicare, your enrollment options are different and may be limited to certain times during the year.

 During this time, you may change or enroll in a Medicare Advantage (MA), Medicare Advantage Prescription Drug (MAPD), or Prescription Drug Plan (PDP), or return to Original Medicare.
 Changes made during this period will take effect on January 1 of the following year.